php/php-rfcs/rfcs/0000-union-types-v2.md

 >
 > There is one additional caveat: If a type check requires a coercion of the assigned value, it may happen that all type checks succeed, but result in different coerced values.
 As a reference can only have a single value, this situation also leads to a TypeError.

-The [interaction with union types](https://wiki.php.net/rfc/typed_properties_v2#future_interaction_with_union_types) was already considered at the time, because it impacts the the detailed reference semantics.
+The [interaction with union types](https://wiki.php.net/rfc/typed_properties_v2#future_interaction_with_union_types) was already considered at the time, because it impacts the detailed reference semantics.
 Repeating the example given there:

 ```php
 class Test {